 application/pdf |

-The upload endpoint also accepts image, audio, and video MIME types when the Context uses StandardMultimodal or MultimodalFull.
-OCR, transcription, captioning, and modality-native embeddings run only when the selected profile enables them:
+The upload endpoint also accepts image, audio, and video MIME types.
+The default Context profile is MultimodalFull, so OCR, transcription, captioning, and modality-native embeddings run when providers are configured.
+Dial the Context down to StandardMultimodal, TextPlusKeyword, or TextOnly to skip richer stages:

 | Format | MIME types (examples) |